 - Do not make your campaign look risky.

-You may follow the good purpose, but doing some mistakes may spoil all the impression of your campaign.
+You may follow a good purpose, but doing some mistakes may spoil all the impression of your campaign.
 So here are some recommendations:

 - use the “sales” language carefully and avoid trigger words;